balena-io-experimental/balena-sound/docs/ARCHITECTURE.md

 One of the advantages of using the `audio` block is that, since it's based on PulseAudio, we can use all the audio processing tools and tricks that are widely available, in this particular case `virtual sinks`.
 PulseAudio clients can send audio to sinks; usually audio soundcards have a sink that represents them, so sending audio to the audio jack sink will result in that audio coming out of the audio jack.
 Virtual sinks are virtual nodes that can be used to route audio in and out of them.

-For balenaSound we use two virtual sinks in order to simplify how audio is being routed:
+For IoTSound we use two virtual sinks in order to simplify how audio is being routed:

 - balena-sound.input
 - balena-sound.output